 - 1 tablespoon maple syrup

 - 2 tablespoons rice vinegar

 - Salt and freshly ground black pepper, to taste

 - 1 pound shredded coleslaw mix

-- 2 tablespoons finely chopped fresh parsley (optional)
+- 2 tablespoons finely chopped flat-leaf parsley leaves (optional)

 - 1. In a serving bowl, whisk together the mayonnaise, maple syrup, lemon juice, vinegar, salt, and pepper to taste.
 Mix until well blended.

 - 2. Add the coleslaw mix and toss evenly with tongs until well coated.